-This argument has an ancient pedigree (depending on how one interprets Plato [Crito]), and boasts certain theoretical advantages over other derivations of political obligation.
-It explains, for instance, why subjects have obligations to their own particular state, rather than, say, to any state that is just or legitimate.
+This argument has an ancient pedigree (depending on how one interprets Plato [Crito]), and it boasts certain theoretical advantages over other derivations of political obligation.
+It explains, for instance, why subjects have obligations to their own particular state, rather than, say, to every state that is just or legitimate.
+It also does a better job than other theories of political obligation at explaining why refugees seem to have prima facie obligations to obey the laws of their host countries, at least when those refugees are treated generously, fairly and respectfully (D’Cruz 2014).
 The argument from gratitude for political obligation has also been the target of many objections.

-States’ agential capacities aside, it might be doubted whether states have the primary intention of benefiting their subjects, and whether states actually sacrifice in granting the benefits they grant (Simmons 1979: 185–188).
+States’ agential capacities aside, there are several reasons to doubt whether states have the primary intention of benefiting their subjects and whether states actually sacrifice in granting the benefits they grant (Simmons 1979: 185–188).
 In the first place, the fact that states receive taxes from their citizens in exchange for the benefits they confer seems to undermine the claim that beneficence is a state’s primary intention, and that states make sacrifices in order to benefit their subjects.
 Defenders of the link between (1) and (2) might point out that many states spend more money conferring benefits on their subjects than they take in from taxes.
 They might also note that many subjects receive great benefits from the state despite paying few or no taxes (Walker 1988: 209).
 Critics, however, point out that every tax-paying subject—even those who pay minimal taxes—is forced by the state to pay them (Klosko 1989: 354; Wellman 1999a: 73).
 Someone who forces benefits on me, and forces me to pay a share for them, may thereby undermine his desert of gratitude.
-Finally, it might be argued that even if the state provides some benefits to its subjects, and provides them intentionally, the state may still lose its claim to gratitude if it subsequently harms those subjects, which many states do, through unjust laws or other types of repression and persecution.
+Finally, it might be argued that even if the state provides some benefits to its subjects, and provides them intentionally, the state may still lose its claim to gratitude if it subsequently harms those subjects, which many states do through unjust laws or other types of repression and persecution.

 In light of these objections, several philosophers have fallen back on a version of the argument from gratitude with a weaker and more limited conclusion.
 Considerations of gratitude, they argue, might ground the claim that some subjects have some obligations of gratitude to the state.
 McConnell (1993) suggests that only those who have been benefited by the state, and not subsequently treated unfairly by it, might owe the state obligations of gratitude.
-As for the specific obligations these subjects owe to the state, they may not include the obligation to obey laws and decrees; but they may include certain other obligations of wider latitude, e.g., to aid one’s own country in various ways, participate in civic organizations, vote, or volunteer for a year of national service (McConnell 1993: 207).
+As for the specific obligations these subjects owe to the state, they may not include the obligation to obey laws and decrees (cf. D’Cruz 2014); but they may include certain other obligations of wider latitude, e.g., to aid one’s own country in various ways, participate in civic organizations, vote, or volunteer for a year of national service (McConnell 1993: 207).
 Ingratitude to the state may also justify special punishment for treason, or for acts aimed squarely at the destruction of the state.
-Insofar as the state claims the right to compel every subject’s obedience to the laws, though, obligations of gratitude would only be part of the justification for political obligation generally (Klosko 1989: 358).
+Insofar as the state claims the right to compel every subject’s obedience to the laws, though, obligations of gratitude could not be the whole justification for political obligation generally (Klosko 1989: 358).